-The bill, H.B.
-No. 2677, aims to enhance Medicaid coverage and reimbursement for obesity treatment and diabetes prevention services in Texas.
-It introduces two new sections to the Human Resources Code: Section 32.02461, which outlines reimbursement for treating obesity, and Section 32.02462, which addresses reimbursement for diabetes prevention program services.
-Under Section 32.02461, the bill defines key terms such as "anti-obesity medication," "intensive health behavioral and lifestyle treatment," and "metabolic and bariatric surgery."
-It mandates that the Health and Human Services Commission ensure reimbursement for these services, including intensive treatment and surgery, while establishing medical necessity criteria for anti-obesity medications that align with FDA approvals.
+H.B.
+No. 2677 aims to enhance Medicaid coverage and reimbursement for obesity treatment and diabetes prevention services in Texas.
+The bill introduces two new sections to the Human Resources Code: Section 32.02461, which outlines reimbursement for obesity treatment, and Section 32.02462, which addresses reimbursement for diabetes prevention program services.
+Under Section 32.02461, the bill defines key terms such as "anti-obesity medication," "intensive behavioral therapy," and "metabolic and bariatric surgery," and mandates that the Texas Health and Human Services Commission ensure reimbursement for these services when provided to Medicaid recipients.
+It also establishes criteria for medical necessity regarding anti-obesity medications and allows for the use of telehealth services.

 Statutes affected: Introduced: ()